Psychotherapy Approaches

 While this approach can take different lengths of time for different people to feel they’ve “resolved” certain difficulties, many people begin to experience some relief and reduction of symptoms very soon after beginning.

-Research on psychodynamic therapy reports a greater positive impact than medication alone, and combining therapy and medication can be productive, as well.
+Research on psychoanalytic therapy reports that it has a greater positive impact than medication alone, and that combining therapy and medication can be productive, as well.

 Cognitive behavioral therapy (CBT)